jimmyhmiller/PlayGround/writings/programming/meander-term-rewriting.md

 ;; => :c
 ```

 Here we've extended our rewrite to have multiple rules.
 Now we can handle more than just `:x`.
 Of course this is still really limiting.
 We definitely can't list every single possible input for all of our rules.
 We need a way to match any input.
 That is is where `logic-variables` come in.
+(Use of logic variables in Meader does deviate a bit from normal term rewriting, but we aren't going to worry about that.)

 ```clojure
 (def match-any-thing